Kim Jung Gi: Artistic career

 Kim also taught art at universities and private schools.
 He worked for the art studio SuperAni and taught at the AniChanga Art School, which he co-founded with Kim Hyun-jin.
 He also taught at and provided video content for the Kazone Art Academy, a private secondary art school located in Los Angeles.

+In 2021, Kim designed a mural for the newly established Centre for Comics and Interactive Narrative in Łódź.
+His complex design was transferred onto the facades of the building's cooling towers.
+The artist designed an elaborate, monochromatic composition – a black-and-white drawing telling a story which visitors can follow, starting at the entrance to the building.
+The mural is a permanent feature of the museum facade.
+In 2022, the artist was also a guest at the International Festival of Comics and Games in Łódź.

-Kim died in Paris of a heart attack on 3 October 2022, after experiencing chest pains.
+Kim died in Paris of a heart attack on October 3rd 2022, after experiencing chest pains.
 He was diabetic.